 The light dawns

-In March 1947, the President proclaimed the Truman Doctrine, and read reports of desperate conditions in Europe that would lead to the Marshall Plan.
+In March 1947, the President proclaimed the Truman Doctrine.
+Reports of desperate conditions in Europe would lead to the Marshall Plan.
 Churchill viewed Truman’s actions with satisfaction.
 What he said at Fulton would today

 be regarded as a stream of tepid platitudes….
 I am very glad we are able to give our full support to the United States in the efforts she is making to preserve Freedom and Democracy in Europe, and to send food to its distressed and distracted countries….
 Such a process should be treated on all occasions with the respect which is its due.
 No country in the world has ever done anything like it on such a scale before.